Krishna2709/aws-langchain-langserve/README.md

 # aws-langchain-langserve
-Deploying LangChain on AWS with LangServe
+Deploying a LangChain application on AWS with LangServe